Georges Romme: Design science

-Romme's publications on design science have focused on developing and applying a research methodology that solves the rigor-relevance gap in organization and management research, inspired by Herbert Simon's The Sciences of the Artificial.
-Here, Romme advocated for the adoption of the design approach as a primary research mode (alongside the social sciences and humanities as prevailing modes) in the field of management, emphasizing the role of ideal targets, design principles, and (testing) practical solutions to address the persistent gap between theory and practice.
-With Dimo Dimov, Romme explored various ways to apply design science, distinguishing between developing a "theory of" empirical phenomena and a "theory for" generating them.
+Romme's publications on design science have focused on developing and applying a research methodology that addresses the rigor-relevance gap in organization and management research, inspired by Herbert Simon's The Sciences of the Artificial.
+Romme advocated the adoption of the design approach as a primary research mode (alongside the social sciences and humanities as prevailing modes) in the field of management, emphasizing the role of ideal targets, design principles, and practical solutions to bridge the persistent gap between theory and practice.

 In many joint publications, Romme applied design science to develop and test solutions for major problems and challenges.
-Examples are design principles and various best practices for creating university spin-offs; a tool for mapping, analyzing and designing innovation ecosystems; a tool that facilitates value crafting; a practical approach to enhance citizen participation in a local democracy; a software tool for partner search in open innovation settings; design principles for sustainability assessment in business model innovation; a method for controlling the work of civil servants; and the blueprint of a deep-tech venture builder.
+These include design principles and various best practices for creating university spin-offs; a tool for mapping, analyzing and designing innovation ecosystems; and the blueprint of HighTechXL as a deep-tech venture builder.
+This latter work also encompassed the design and implementation of a new venture capital fund dedicated to early-stage deep-tech ventures.

 Organizational hierarchy and circularity

-Romme analyzed organizational structure and hierarchy.
-In his early work in this area, he collaborated with Gerard Endenburg to codify Sociocracy as a novel organizational form based on the circular flow of power, which later also informed the development of Holacracy.
-In a study coauthored with Arjen van Witteloostuijn, Romme examined the role of triple loop learning in the emerging sociocratic (or circular) organization design, finding that this design facilitates single and double loop learning and acts as an infrastructure for triple loop learning, enabling well-informed choices about shared objectives and policies.
-In more recent work, Romme categorized the hierarchy phenomenon into four types—that is, hierarchy based on formal authority, achieved status, self-organized responsibility, and ideology—each involving a distinct social mechanism, thereby offering a typology for understanding hierarchy in complex social systems.
+In his early work on organizational hierarchy and circularity, Romme collaborated with Gerard Endenburg to codify Sociocracy as a novel organizational form in which power flows in a circular manner.
+This work later informed the development of Holacracy.

+In more recent work, Romme categorized hierarchical organization into four types—that is, hierarchy based on formal authority, achieved status, self-organized responsibility, and ideology—each involving a distinct social mechanism, thereby offering a typology for understanding hierarchy in complex social systems.